 Visiting Time, an anthology a work from HMP Shotts Creative Writing class will be published in late spring 2019.
 He has had several short stories published and his first novel, Blessed Assurance, a work of fiction inspired by a childhood growing up in the Plymouth Brethren will be published by Vagabond Voices in September 2019.

-He is currently studying a collaborative practice based PhD (in this case, a novel) in Creative Writing with Aberdeen University and Curtin University, Perth, Australia.
+He is currently studying a PhD in Creative Writing with the University of Aberdeen and Curtin University, Perth, Western Australia.

 He looks forward to adding to this ever growing list of exciting creative projects.